Social Welfare Maximization in Approval-Based Committee Voting under Uncertainty: Introduction

+Our first contribution is polynomial-time algorithms for computing the distribution of a given committee's social welfare (\SWDist).
+We design algorithms both for Lottery and Candidate probability models.
+These results allow us to check whether a committee achieves high level of social welfare with high probability.

+We next turn to the problem of computing the probability that a given committee is social welfare maximizing (\SWMProb).
+We show that under the Candidate Probability model, the problem is solvable in polynomial time.
+In contrast, we prove that the problem is NP-complete under the Lottery model.
+We also present a positive result for the decision variant that asks whether a given committee is social welfare maximizing with probability one, showing that it is solvable in polynomial time.

+Next, we explore the problem whether there exists a committee whose probability of being social welfare maximizing exceeds a given threshold $p$ (\maxSWM).
+We show that this problem is NP-hard under the Lottery model.
+Nevertheless, we provide a polynomial-time result for the special case where $p = 1$.
+For the Candidate Probability model, the problem becomes intriguing as even for the more restrictive 3-Valued Approval (3VA) setting, there is no known characterization of committees that maximize the probability of being social welfare maximizing.
+While the complexity of the problem remains open, we present positive results under certain constraints, for instance, when the committee size $k$ is constant, or when $p = 1$.

-We show that \SWMProb is solvable in polynomial time in three of the models but is \#P-complete for the lottery model.
-Finally, we consider the problem of robust welfare maximization: does there exist an outcome which guarantees a fraction of the optimal social welfare with high probability?
-Our key computational results are summarized in Table~\ref{table:summary:uncertainABC-SW}.
+We finally consider the problem of robust welfare maximization: does there exist a committee which guarantees a fraction of the optimal social welfare of the realized profile with high probability?
+We provide a positive result for the 3VA model and an impossibility result for the Candidate Probability model.
+Our key results are summarized in Table~\ref{table:summary:uncertainABC-SW}.
 Missing proofs are relegated to the appendix.

-\section{Related Work}
+\subsection{Related Work}

+Approval-Based Committee (ABC) voting has received considerable attention in recent years (see, e.g., \citep{KiMa12a,ABC+17a,BFJ+17a,AEH+18a,LaSk23a}), primarily focusing on selecting “proportional” committees.
+Concurrently, there has been growing interest in preference aggregation under \emph{uncertainty}. \citet{KoLa05a} study winner determination problems with incomplete preferences for ranking-based single-winner voting rules. \citet{HAK+12a} explore the probability of a particular candidate winning an election under uncertain preferences for various voting rules, such as the Plurality rule and the Borda rule. \citet{BORO16a} provide a survey on uncertainty and communication in voting. \citet{DHL+22a} investigate the dynamic selection of candidates, where uncertainty is related to the order in which candidates appear. \citet{HKPTW23} devise different query algorithms for scenarios where voters’ ballots are partial and incomplete over all candidates, while \citet{BDI+23a} propose an ABC voting model with possibly unavailable candidates and examine voting rules which admit “safe” query policies to check candidates’ availability.